ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Connection: A Connection object represents an active transport protocol instance that can send and/or receive Messages between local and remote systems.
 It holds state pertaining to the underlying transport protocol instance and any ongoing data transfer.
 This represents, for example, an active connection in a connection-oriented protocol such as TCP, or a fully-specified 5-tuple for a connectionless protocol such as UDP.

 * Listener: A Listener object accepts incoming transport protocol connections from remote systems and generates corresponding Connection objects.
 It is created from a Preconnection object that specifies the type of incoming connections it will accept.

 * Transport Properties: Transport Properties allow the application to configure the Transport System and express their requirements, prohibitions, and preferences.
 There are three kinds of Transport Properties:
   *  Selection Properties are used influence connection establishment.
   *  Connection Properties are used to configure the protocol instance and control per-connection behavior of the Transport System.
   *  Message Properties are used to configure per-message control per-connection behavior of the Transport System.

-  Connection and Message Properties can also be specified prior establishment.
+  Connection and Message Properties can also be specified prior to establishment.
 If done so, they are used as a default and MAY be used as an input to path selection and protocol selection.
   Some Transport Properties only apply to a single protocol (transport protocol, IP, or security protocol).
 The presence of such Transport Properties does not require that a specific protocol will be used when a Connection is established, but that if this protocol is employed, a particular set of options is to be used.

 ### Pre-Establishment {#preestablishment}